 Before becoming a full time freelance musician, Joseph spent two years as Assistant Director of Music at Truro Cathedral, appointed at the age of 23.
 Joseph’s duties at Truro included assisting in the training of the boy and girl choristers, conducting services and mentoring of the choral and organ scholars, as well as playing the world-famous Father Willis organ for most services.
 During his first year there, Joseph accompanied the choir on three broadcasts for BBC Radio 3 including a live concert broadcast of Duruflé’s Requiem.
 His CD with the choir of music by Dobrinka Tabakova was made a Gramophone Critic’s Choice in 2019.
 In addition, he was also Musical Director of the cathedral’s voluntary choir, St Mary’s Singers with whom he gave two performances of Bach’s St John Passion and recorded a CD of music by Cornish composer Paul Drayton, John Rutter and others.

 Prior to this Joseph was Assistant Organist of St John’s College, Cambridge, having been its Herbert Howells Organ Scholar, and Musical Director of the Gentlemen of St John’s.
 In addition to playing for services sung by the world-famous College Choir, Joseph also toured with them widely to Denmark, France, Germany, Hong Kong, Italy, The Netherlands, Singapore, Switzerland and the USA.
-Joseph appears on four CDs for Signum Classics as accompanist to the choir and played for numerous live broadcasts for BBC Radio 3.
+Joseph appears on six CDs for Signum Classics as accompanist to the choir and played for numerous live broadcasts for BBC Radio 3.

-Joseph began his musical education as a Chorister, later Bishop’s (Head) Chorister, of Salisbury Cathedral, singing with them for six years where he first enjoyed the daily round of evensong and the rich repertoire of an English Cathedral Choir.
+Joseph began his musical education as a Chorister, later Bishop’s (Head) Chorister, of Salisbury Cathedral, singing with them for six years where he first enjoyed the daily round of evensong and the rich repertoire of an english cathedral choir.
 He moved on to Lancing College as a Walter Stanton Music Scholar and was later awarded their Sixth Form Organ Scholarship.
 He then spent a gap year as Organ Scholar of Hereford Cathedral before moving to St John’s in 2013.